datacamp/courses-introduction-to-version-control-with-git/chapter4.md

 ```

 `@instructions`
 It turns out that `report.txt` has some conflicts.
 Use `nano report.txt` to open it and remove some lines so that only the second title is kept.
-Save your work with Ctrl+O and leave the editor with Ctrl+X. You can easily remove entire lines with Ctrl+K
+Save your work with Ctrl+O and Enter, and then leave the editor with Ctrl+X. You can easily remove entire lines with Ctrl+K.

 `@hint`
 Use `nano` and the filename.
 Remove the following lines: